 Ridesharing vehicles still use the same roads as other motor vehicles in South Carolina, and they may be involved in car crashes.
 Whether a person was an occupant in a ridesharing vehicle, the passenger in another vehicle involved in one of these accidents, or a pedestrian or bicyclist struck by a ridesharing vehicle, the ensuing injury claim can be incredibly complicated.

 Did you suffer catastrophic injuries or was your loved one killed in a rideshare accident in the greater Myrtle Beach area?
 You should retain legal counsel for assistance in holding the negligent party accountable.

 The Law Office of William J. Luse understands the complexity of rideshare accident claims and works tirelessly to help victims get justice.
-You can have our Myrtle Beach rideshare accident attorneys provide an honest and thorough evaluation of your case when you call (843) 839-4795 or complete an online contact form to set up a free consultation.
+You can have our Myrtle Beach rideshare accident attorneys provide an honest and thorough evaluation of your case when you call (843) 839-4795 or complete an online contact form to set up a consultation.